-No boat is ever truly clean for as long as the bilge remains a stinky pit, so you have to make sure that the bilge is cleaned along with all the other areas of your boat.
-Cleaning your bilge is very much like cleaning the underbody of your car: you don’t see it often and it’s very dirty, but the job has to be done.
+No boat is ever truly clean for as long as you have a greasy boat bilge.
+So you have to make sure that the bilge is cleaned along with all the other areas of your boat.
+Cleaning your greasy boat bilge is very much like cleaning the underbody of your car: you don’t see it often and it’s very dirty, but the job has to be done.

 Go for something that’s environmentally-friendly, as you don’t want to discharge too much oily, chemical-laden water after performing the cleanup process.
 Load up on elbow grease as well, as it will loosen the muck that is clinging to the bilge surface so you can scrub them away with a heavy-duty wash cloth, sponge or brush.

 If your boat has taken in more water than usual, count yourself lucky because you don’t have to do a lot of work to clean the bilge.
 Just pour in the right amount of cleaning agent right into the water that has accumulated in the bilge, and let the rocking action of the boat take care of the surface deposits for you.
 Afterwards, turn on the bilge pump to dispose of the dirty water and you can then admire the newly-cleaned bilge.

 Steam Cleaning as an Option

 Instead of opting for chemical cleaning agents, you can use high-pressure steam to instantly blast away surface dirt and crud all around the greasy boat bilge area.
 You will not need bilge water for this, so it’s a good idea to pump out the dirty water first before turning on the steam cleaning machine.

 Whichever method you use, be sure to work carefully around the electrical wiring and other electrical components that crisscross your bilge.
 You don’t want to damage your boat in the process of cleaning it, do you?!